Marine pests can have a serious effect on our oceans and waterways.

 - New South Wales — Department of Primary Industries

-- Northern Territory — Department of Primary Industries and Fisheries
+- Northern Territory — Department of Industry, Tourism and Trade

 - Queensland — Department of Agriculture, Fisheries and Forestry